 5 Common Myths about Domestic Abuse and Sexual Violence

 Anyone can be a victim of domestic violence or sexual assault: women, men, children, and members of the lesbian, gay, bisexual, transgender, queer/questioning (LGBTQ) community.
-For example, current statistics indicate that 1 in 6 men are sexually assaulted in their lifetime.
 What follows are the most common myths surrounding these issues.

 Victims who do not fight back have not been assaulted.